Customer Respect "Due to a Higher Than Usual Call Volume..."

-Build Real Customer Relationships
+Build Customer Respect

-Startups that aim to build strong customer relationships will progressively need to build means of communication and support that reveal that desire to be true, rather than a marketing sweet talk.
+Startups that aim to build strong customer respect will progressively need to build means of communication and support that reveal that desire to be true, rather than a marketing sweet talk.
 A single interaction with a customer can be a make or break opportunity.
 Customer respect does not just happen.
 IVR systems have enormous potential for turning a happy customer into one who will badmouth and desert you as soon as an alternative is available.

 12 Ways to Show Customer Respect